brutella/hkcam/README.md

 cd ansible && ansible-playbook rpi.yml -i hosts
 ```

-Once the command finishes, your camera can is available for HomeKit.
+Once the command finishes, your camera can be added to HomeKit.

 ## Multistream

 Normally in HomeKit a camera stream can only be viewed by once device at a time.
-If a second devices wants to to view the stream, the Apple Home app shows **Camera Not Available** *Wait until someone else in this home stops viewing this camera and try again.* This is very annoying.
+If a second devices wants to to view the stream, the Apple Home app shows

+> **Camera Not Available**
+> *Wait until someone else in this home stops viewing this camera and try again.* This is very annoying.

 `hkcam` allows multiple devices to view the same stream by setting the option `-multi_stream=true`.
 That's neat.